-• Discovery disputes in cases referred by a district court judge to this Magistrate Judge must follow either procedure no. 1 or procedure no. 2, set forth below, depending on the status of the dispute at the time of the referral by the district court.
+Discovery disputes in cases referred by a district court judge to this Magistrate Judge must follow either procedure no. 1 or procedure no. 2, set forth below, depending on the status of the dispute at the time of the referral by the district court.

-Procedure No. 1:

-Motions noticed for hearing before the district court and subsequently referred to this magistrate judge shall maintain the original district court briefing schedule.
-Judge Corley will reschedule a hearing on the motion to a date on Judge Corley's civil law and motion calendar.

-Procedure No. 2:

-Discovery disputes which arise after the case has been referred to this Magistrate Judge, or before a formal motion has been filed before the district court, shall follow the procedure below:
+- Procedure No. 1: Motions noticed for hearing before the district court and subsequently referred to this magistrate judge shall maintain the original district court briefing schedule.
+Judge Corley will reschedule a hearing on the motion to a date on Judge Corley's civil law and motion calendar. - Procedure No. 2: Discovery disputes which arise after the case has been referred to this Magistrate Judge, or before a formal motion has been filed before the district court, shall follow the procedure below:

-- The parties shall meet and confer in person, or, if counsel are located outside the Bay Area, by telephone, to attempt to resolve their dispute informally.
-A mere exchange of letters, e-mails, telephone calls or facsimile transmissions does not satisfy the meet and confer requirement. - If the parties are unable to resolve their dispute informally after a good faith effort, they shall prepare a joint statement of not more than eight pages stating the nature and status of the dispute.
+The counsel for each party shall meet and confer in person, or, if counsel are located outside the Bay Area, by telephone, to attempt to resolve their dispute informally.
+A mere exchange of letters, emails, telephone calls or facsimile transmissions does not satisfy the meet and confer requirement.

+If the parties are unable to resolve their dispute informally after a good faith effort, including meet and confer efforts conducted by lead counsel, they shall prepare a joint statement of not more than eight pages (12-point or greater font) stating the nature and status of the dispute and attesting to their good faith meet and confer efforts.
 Issue-by-issue, the joint letter shall describe each unresolved issue, summarize each party's position with appropriate legal authority, and provide each party's final proposed compromise before addressing the next issue.
+It is preferable that the parties file a separate letter for each dispute.
+Where necessary, the parties may submit supporting declarations and documentation.
+Parties are expected to plan for and cooperate in preparing the joint letter so that each side has adequate time to address the arguments.

-The parties are strongly encouraged to submit a joint statement, but in the rare instances when a joint statement is not possible, each side may submit a statement of not more than two pages.
-The joint statement or individual statements shall be e-filed (unless the case is exempt from e-filing requirements) and courtesy copies submitted as required by the Civil Local Rules.
-Whether joint or individual, the statement must be filed under the Civil Events category of "Motions and Related"
+The parties are strongly encouraged to submit a joint statement, but in the rare instances when a joint statement is not possible, each side may submit a statement of not more than two pages (12-point font or greater).

-Filings > Motions - General > Discovery Letter Brief."
+The joint statement or individual statements shall be e-filed (unless the case is exempt from e-filing requirements) and chambers copies submitted as required herein.
+Whether joint or individual, the statement must be filed under the Civil Events category of "Motions and Related Filings > Motions - General > Discovery Letter Brief."